cozydevcafe/odin-recipes/README.md

 Items learned as I've progressed through The Odin Project

 - Basic CSS fundamentals
-- Using block and inline commments to add some style to the homepage of this site
+- Learning about the behavior of block and inline element to add some style to the homepage of this site